durs/node-ice/Readme.md

 This project provides a bridge to the ZeroC ICE RPC framework.

-Project tested only with Node.js v 0.10.1 on Windows platform (Visual Studio 2010)
+Project tested only on Windows platform (Visual Studio 2010) with Node.JS 0.10.1, ZeroC Ice 3.5.0.

 What follows is a simple example.
 Note that this hasn't yet even been fully implemented but this should give you an idea of what we're aiming for.

 Server slice declarations: